verbalins/AggregationExperiments/README.md

-# AggregationExperiments
+# Model Simplification Experiments
-Experiments made to test the extents of the aggregation technique
+Experiments made to test the extents of the model simplification method